docudevs/docs/docs/core/ai-analysis.md

 ## How It Works

-1. **OCR Processing**: First, extract text from your document using OCR
+1. **OCR Processing**: First, extract text from your document using OCR (for very large documents consider enabling Map-Reduce extraction to improve recall)
 2. **AI Analysis**: Submit generative tasks with custom prompts
 3. **Intelligent Response**: Get AI-generated insights based on document content